 To use homeopathic remedies, you can either apply a cream or ointment to your skin, or take them orally in the pellet, tablet, or liquid form, depending on the remedy.
 For pellets, find one with a potency of 30c or less.
 They are small and should melt in your mouth.
 Take a dose of the remedy 15 minutes apart for two to three doses.

-For effective results, try to start treatment at the first sign of symptoms.
-Before trying anything new, consult your doctor.
+For effective results, try to start treatment at the first sign of illness symptoms.
+Before trying anything new or if facing a serious health condition, consult your doctor or practitioner.
 If something doesn’t feel good, stop.
 Homeopathic remedies are meant to treat mild symptoms, so if you are experiencing serious pain or trauma, see your doctor or contact an emergency physician.

-Hopefully, with experience, you’ll see results from homeopathic remedies and will start using them to help treat yourself, your friends, and your family.
+Hopefully, with experience, you’ll see results from homeopathic remedies and ingredients and will start using them to help treat yourself, your friends, and your family.